sdsc/cluster-guide/quickstart/README.md

    *This will create an xml file that you can search for errors*

-If the output does not contain errors than it should run fine.
+If the output does not contain errors then the roll should have installed correctly.
 Run a ``grep`` command to search for errors::

 ```